jsomsanith-tlnd/talend-app/src/talend-app/README.md

 * reducer will contains `app` and `my-addon` reducer keys
 * storeCallback will trigger only myAddonModule storeCallback as it's the only one.

-Modules can be internal modules that are parts of your applications (see next Architecture section), or external modules.
+Modules can be internal modules that are parts of your applications (see next section about custom modules), or external modules.
 You can find some interesting external modules :
 * [Entities](../talend-app-entities/README.md) : helps to manage entities with the fetch status and errors.
 * [Saga](../talend-app-saga/README.md) : add redux-saga with a HOC to start/stop the saga depending on components mount/unmount.